-For the purpose of determining whether the Disinterested Majority approval requirements have been satisfied, "Personal Interest" is defined as: (1) a shareholder's personal interest in the approval of an act or a transaction of the company, including (i) the personal interest of his or her relative (which includes for these purposes any members of his/her (or his/her spouse's) immediate family or the spouses of any such members of his or her (or his/her spouse's) immediate family); and (ii) a personal interest of a body corporate in which a shareholder or any of his/her aforementioned relatives serves as a director or the chief executive officer, owns at least 5% of its issued share capital or its voting rights or has the right to appoint a director or chief executive officer, but (2) excluding a personal interest arising solely from the fact of holding shares in the company or in a body corporate.
+For the purpose of determining whether the Disinterested Majority approval requirements have been satisfied, "Personal Interest" is defined as: (1) a shareholder's personal interest in the approval of an act or a transaction of the company, including (i) the personal interest of his or her relative (which includes for these purposes any members of his/her (or his/her spouse's) immediate family); and (ii) a personal interest of a body corporate in which a shareholder or any of his/her aforementioned relatives serves as a director or the chief executive officer, owns at least 5% of its issued share capital or its votting rights or has the right to appoint a director or chief executive officer, but (2) excluding a personal interest arising solely from the fact of holding shares in the company or in a body corporate.
 Under the Companies Law, in the case of a person voting by proxy for another person, "Personal Interest" includes a personal interest of either of the proxy holder or the shareholder granting the proxy, whether or not the proxy holder has discretion how to vote.
 If you do not have a Personal Interest in the above matter being presented to the shareholders, you may assume that using the form of proxy enclosed herewith will not create a Personal Interest.

-As of the date of this proxy statement, the Company has no controlling shareholders within the meaning of the Companies Law.
+As of the date of this Proxy Statement, the Company has no controlling shareholders within the meaning of the Companies Law.
 In addition, it believes that the vast majority of its shareholders should not have a Personal Interest in any of Proposals 3, 4, 5 or 6.